What to Do if You’re Injured on the Job—What Wyoming Oilfield Workers Need to Know

 In an instant, workers can suffer terrible injuries in an oilfield accident.

-These injuries can range from broken bones and burn injuries to life-altering

-	brain injuries or spinal cord damage.
+These injuries can range from broken bones and burn injuries to life-altering brain injuries or spinal cord damage.

-	If you have an injury on the job oil field after an accident, the steps you take

-	can prove critical to receiving compensation.
+If you have been injured while at work on an oilfield in Wyoming, the steps you take can prove critical to receiving compensation.

-	At Platte River Injury Law, we recommend that injured oilfield workers do the
+At Platte River Injury Law, we recommend that injured oilfield workers do the following.

-	following.

 Get Medical Attention Following an Oilfield Accident

 An oilfield accident might cause catastrophic injuries, so receiving immediate attention is often the difference between life and death.

 If you need an ambulance, ask a coworker to call one for you.

 Unless the incident is very minor, get to the hospital immediately.